-But then the responses started coming in.
+But then the responses started coming in almost immediately.
 All 9 people responded!
 6 said, “Let’s talk” and the other 3 said, “Thanks but I don’t have a need at this time.”
 (Click here to get the script that generated these results.)

 I was floored!
 I realized that these people were all dealing with various business problems and stresses, and all I had to do was understand what they needed, and help them solve the issue.
 Fortunately, with my messy career path and jumping into things without any training, I was confident in my ability to kick ass at hustling.
 So that’s what I did.

 I wrote this post from my desk in front of the massive floor-to-ceiling window of a 9th floor Airbnb in Quito, Ecuador.